zenodo/zenodo/INSTALL.rst

 Initialization
 ~~~~~~~~~~~~~~

 Now that the services are running, it's time to initialize the Zenodo database
-and the Elasticsearch index.
+and the ElasticSearch indexes.

-Create the database, Elasticsearch indices, messages queues and various
+Create the database, ElasticSearch indexes, messages queues and various
 fixtures for licenses, grants, communities and users in a new shell session:

 .. code-block:: console